Book Launch Postcards From Hell – notes from a Purple Mind

 But it wasn’t easy.
 I stumbled several times.
 Ideas dried up.
 I got lazy and tried to take shortcuts.
 At one point I was almost down for the count.

 When I eventually managed to get back on my feet, I no longer had an interest in writing fiction.
 My writing got angrier and edgier.
-In among the three of four political/social commentary pieces that I was writing per week, I found time to pen some personal reflections.
-They were at various times confronting and eye opening.
+Among the three of four political/social commentary pieces that I was writing per week, I found time to pen some personal reflections.
+They were at various times confronting and eye-opening.

 Ultimately, it was cleansing.